 Three model variants are presented in this analysis:

-2019.1b: same as 2019.1a but the minimum sample sizes for CAAL data in the SS data file are changed from 1 to 0.001.
+2019.1b: same as 2019.1a but the minimum sample sizes for CAAL data in the data file changed from 1 to 0.001.

-2019.1c: same as 2019.1b but the environmental link for the AFSC longline survey catchability parameter is removed
+2019.1c: same as 2019.1b but the environmental link for the AFSC longline survey catchability parameter removed.

-2019.1d: same as 2019.1b but a new CFSR index is used in the environmental link for the AFSC longline survey catchability parameter
+2019.1d: same as 2019.1b with the new CFSR index used in the environmental link for the AFSC longline survey catchability parameter.

-When CAAL data is employed within a stock assessment model optimized with SS an ‘input sample size’ is used to determine the weighing of each set of age-at-length proportions (i.e., proportion of ages for each length bin by fleet and year).
-Within SS a feature that is available is the ‘minimum sample size’, which can filter which age-at-length proportions are fit within the model based on the magnitude of the input sample size.
-For example, if the minimum sample size in the SS data file is set at 1, then all age-at-length proportions within the CAAL data that have input sample size’s less than 1 are removed from the model’s CAAL likelihood, where all age-at-length proportions within the CAAL data that have an input sample size greater than 1 are fit by the model.
-To include all the age-at-length proportions in the CAAL data fitting it is suggested in the SS manual to set the minimum sample size to 0.001.
-In the spring of 2023 it was discovered that the minimum sample size in the GOA cod assessment model had inadvertently been set at 1 in previous assessments (we are currently unable to determine when that occurred).
+When CAAL data is employed within a stock assessment model ‘input sample sizes’ are used to determine the weighing of each set of age-at-length proportions (i.e., proportion of ages for each length bin by fleet and year).
+A model feature called the ‘minimum sample size’ can filter which age-at-length proportions are fit within the model based on the magnitude of the input sample size.
+For example, if the minimum sample size is 1, then all age-at-length proportions within the CAAL data that have input sample size’s less than 1 are removed from the model’s CAAL likelihood, where all age-at-length proportions within the CAAL data that have an input sample size greater than 1 are fit by the model.
+To include all age-at-length proportions in the CAAL data fitting it is suggested that the minimum sample size be set to 0.001.
+During spring of 2023 it was discovered that the minimum sample size in the GOA Pacific cod assessment model had inadvertently been set at 1 (we are currently unable to determine when that occurred).
 This resulted in removing 1,812 of 2,825 age-at-length proportions within the CAAL data across the 3 fishery fleets and the bottom trawl survey, or, 64% of the data available for CAAL fitting was not included in the likelihood of the model.
-In this analysis, model 2019.1b sets the minimum sample size at 0.001 within the SS data file, thereby including all of the available CAAL data in the model fitting process.
+In this analysis, model 2019.1b sets the minimum sample size at 0.001, thereby including all of the available CAAL data in the model fitting process.

-At the November 2022 meeting of the GOA groundfish Plan Team a request was made to evaluate the assessment model without the environmental link to the AFSC longline survey catchability to determine whether this relationship was still appropriate.
-To address this request we include model 2019.1c, which is a model variant that removes the environmental link for the AFSC longline survey, to compare with the model that includes the environmental link.
+During the November 2022 GOA groundfish Plan Team meeting a request was made to evaluate the assessment model without the environmental link to the AFSC longline survey catchability to determine whether this relationship was still appropriate.
+To address this request, we include model 2019.1c, which removes the environmental link for the AFSC longline survey, to compare with the model that includes the environmental link.

 In the process of developing model 2019.1c, the CFSR index was reevaluated to determine whether there was a more appropriate month and size range that explained the variability in the AFSC longline survey index for GOA cod.
-Model comparison with the Akaike Information Criterion (AIC, Burnham and Anderson 2002) was performed across the size ranges and months of the CFSR index, whereupon the index that resulted in the model with the smallest AIC was selected and presented as model variant 2019.1d.
+Model comparison with the Akaike Information Criterion (AIC, Burnham and Anderson 2002) was performed across the size ranges and months of the CFSR index, whereupon the index that resulted in the model with the smallest AIC was selected and used in model variant 2019.1d.

 Results